RBritoX/GoStack-Challenge01-NodeJsConcepts/README.md

 - `yarn` to download the dependencies
 - `yarn dev` to start the application on port `3333`
 - `yarn test` to start the tests

+## :balance_scale: License

+This project is under the MIT license.
+See the [LICENSE](https://github.com/RBritoX/GoStack-Challenge01-NodeJsConcepts/blob/master/LICENSE) for more information.

 ---